Skip to main content

 • Matches the format to the situation

-• Adds one detail the recipient will recognize
+• Includes a detail the recipient will recognize

-• Shows the effect of the person’s help or support
+• Mentions how the person’s help or support made a difference

 FAQ - Thank You Letters and Appreciation Messages